kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 1. Find departments with more than 2 employees, showing only active employees.

-2. Find employees in departments where the average salary is > $65,000.
+2. Find employees in departments where the average BaseSalary is > $65,000.

 3. Show department statistics, but only for departments with budget > $250,000.